 In general, salaries and wages of employees who work on federally funded programs may be paid with federal funds as long as they are working on the grant objectives and appropriate time and effort records are maintained.
-(2 CFR 200.430(i)(1).

 Federal regulation requires that any salaries and benefits charged to a federal award(s) must be documented in writing.